Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 Thoracic breathing, or shallow breathing, is the least “productive” way to breathe.
 When someone hyperventilates, they often engage in thoracic breathing.

-Since many people hyperventilate when experiencing panic or anxiety, getting out of the habit of thoracic breathing may be helpful in reducing anxiety levels.
+Since many people hyperventilate when experiencing panic or anxiety, getting out of the habit of thoracic breathing may help reduce stress.

 2. Abdominal Breathing

 In abdominal breathing, you breathe into the space below your rib cage.
-Abdominal breathing allows you to access more oxygen than thoracic breathing does, since it gives your lungs more space to expand.
+Abdominal breathing allows you to access more oxygen than thoracic breathing, giving your lungs more space to expand.

 Your diaphragm is a large bell-shaped muscle that sits beneath your lungs.
 When it expands, it allows your lungs to reach their full capacity.